 - insert the new item after this one

-When you release the mouse button, the new variable is dropped in the position indicated by the cursor.
+When you release the mouse button, the new variable drop in the position indicated by the cursor.

 - Select File|New|SurveyPak.
 This opens the New SurveyPak dialog.

-- By default, the new SurveyPak will have a name based on your most recently opened SurveyPak and will be stored in the same directory.
+- By default, the new SurveyPak has a name based on the SurveyPak you opened most recently and is stored in the same directory.
 Click the Browse button to choose a new name and/or directory.